 - Indexing: Post-crawling content the Spider stores the indexed page in a giant database from where those can be retrieved upon entering a related search string or keyword.
-For humans this will not be possible, but for search engine, this is every day’s work.
+For humans, this will not be possible, but for search engines, this is every day’s work.
 Sometimes, the search engines cannot understand the page content.
 And for that, you need to correctly optimize the page.

 - Search work: With every search request, the search engine processes, i.e., it contrasts the key phrases searched with the pages indexed and stored in its record.
 More than millions of pages have the same search phrases.
 So, the search engine is an act of measuring the relevancy of all the pages and matches with what it indexed as per the keywords inserted in the SERP.

 - Algorithms: A search algorithm is a diagnostic means that takes a puzzle (when there is a search with a particular keyword), sorts through a record that contains cataloged keywords and the URLs that have relevancy with those keywords, estimates some probable answers, and then reverts pages that have the word or phrase that was looked for, either in the body content or in a URL that directs to the page.
 Three search algorithms are there – On-site, Off-site, and Whole-site algorithms.

 Each type of algorithm definitely looks at different aspects of the webpage, such as Meta tags, title tags, links, keyword density, etc., yet they all are part of a much larger algorithm.
 That is the reason why the same search string generates different results in different search engines having distinct algorithms.
 And all these search engines (primary, secondary, and targeted) periodically do keep on changing their algorithms, so you must know how to adapt to these changes if you want to stay on top.
 This requires sound SEO expertise.

-- Retrieving: The end–result will be visible in the search results.
+- Retrieving: The end–the result will be visible in the search results.